How to Become a Volunteer

 (If you do not receive an email, please review your Spam folder)

-3. Please bring the following documents to your fingerprint appointment:*Live Scan form completed**Valid US Government Issue picture I.D. or consulate I.D./Passport*4.
+3. Please bring the following documents to your fingerprint appointment:*Live Scan form completed**Valid US Government Issue picture I.D. or consulate I.D./Passport** Masks Required for anyone under the age of 3 *4.
 A WCCUSD volunteer badge...

 will be mailed to you after all documentation is received and verified.

 (This process may take up to 30 days)

 Sub-contractors CBO's, non-profits and organizations/businesses

 providing a service at one of our PK-12th-grade school sites.

 Please contact the Community Engagement Department at (510) 307-4526.